GLeurquin/FCND-Controls-CPP/README.md

 2. Generate a new `FigureEightFF.txt` that has velocity terms Did the velocity-specified trajectory make a difference?
 Why?

+Adding the velocities gives more information about the desired state of the drone at each point in the trajectory, and thus allows it to better predict where it should be and act accordingly.

 With the two different trajectories, your drones' motions should look like this:

 <p align="center">